ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 4. "Fact tables" represent events (eg. each row in a fact table is a sale).
 "Dimension tables", linked to the fact table via foreign keys, represent who/what/where/why/how of that event (eg. detailed product descriptions, where the product was shipped to/from, discounts in prices).
 This forms a "star schema" with the fact table at the center and dimension tables as points of the star.
 A variation of star schema is snowflake schema, where data in dimension tables are further broken down (eg. dim_product could contain product brand and category as foreign keys), but simple star schema is simpler for analytics.

-5. In real world applications, fact tables can have hundreds of columns, with analytics often only needing to query a few columns.
+5. In real world applications, fact tables can have hundreds of columns, with analytics often only needing to query a few among them.
 Column-oriented stoage where columns store single bits (column bitmasking) can provide significant performance improvements since bitwise operations are very fast.

 ### Chapter 4: Encoding and Evolution